Tetaaline/Medicine_tracker_app/README.md

 - A simple and user-friendly doctor–patient management flow
 - Automatic reminder notifications
 - A clean and maintainable OOP code structure
 - Easy JSON storage databases
+---
 **Why these technologies?**
-- **Python**: Beginner friendly, powerful, and ideal for a terminal-based system.
+- **Python**: Beginner-friendly, powerful, and ideal for a terminal-based system.
 - **OOP**: Required for PLP 2 and ensures scalability and maintainability.
 - **JSON storage**: Lightweight and perfect for small projects.
 - **Colorama**: Enhances the terminal interface, making the DEMO attractive.